ecsdeployer/ecsdeployer/www/docs/config/logging.md

 [`options`](#firelens.options){ #firelens.options }

-:   Allows you to specify options to provide to the FireLens Router.
+:   Allows you to specify options to provide for the individual task container log configurations.

     Options can be specified identically to how [Environment Variables](envvars.md) are specified.
 Values that reference an SSM Parameter will be added to the `SecretOptions` field on the container.
 All others will be added to `Options`.